Can you think of anything better than a cold pint with your 4-legged friend?

 If your dog is nervous or overly excited when visiting the pub for the first time, try to avoid meeting other dogs until your dog is calm and relaxed.
 What we want to do is help create POSITIVE experiences, so our dogs can slowly build confidence over time.
 If we allow our dogs to meet as many dogs as they want, they might have a negative experience and be worried about visiting the pub in the future.
 Imagine you see 10 dogs in the pub, perhaps only say hello to 3 of them.
 It is better to have fewer experiences that are positive, than more experiences where some of them might have been negative.
 At the same time, we want to teach them not to feel frustrated when they can’t say hello to every single dog they see.

-Unfortunately, I have seen so many children run up to strange dogs in pubs/cafes and give them a big, tight hug.
-I sit there and cringe and watch the dog pull and try to get away.
-Young children don’t understand much about how to approach dogs, they tend to stare into their eyes, face them straight on and hug them around their heads, in dog body language this isn’t friendly behaviour.
+Sometimes young children don’t understand much about how to approach dogs, they tend to stare into their eyes, face them straight on and hug them around their heads, in dog body language this isn’t friendly behaviour.
 Until your dog is confident and calm in the pub environment, simply try to avoid interactions with children, this is a situation where a piece of clothing, like a ‘I need space’ bandana can help until your dog is ready.
-When your dog is ready, take control of the situation and show the child how to stroke your dog safely.
+When your dog is ready, take control of the situation and show the child how to interact with your dog safely, for example you could give them a treat to drop on the floor for your dog.

 If you visit a pub that serves food it’s likely there will be bits of food on the floor, it’s inevitable that your dog will want to hoover up all the delicious left-over scraps on the floor.
 Most dogs won’t be able to settle and will weave between the table legs to get all the bits of food, usually tying themselves up in their lead in the process.
 Save yourself the hassle and ask a member of staff to sweep up any bits of leftover food before you sit down!